 Travel in the Departments of San Marcos, Quetzaltenango, Huehuetenango, El Quiche, Retalhuleu, Solola, Totonicapan and Suchitepequez is still affected by damage caused by an earthquake that struck in November 2012.
-A ‘State of Public Calamity’ remains in place to enable the local authorities to continue coordinating relief and reconstruction efforts.
-Monitor the situation and follow the advice of local authorities.
+You should monitor the situation and follow the advice of local authorities.
 See Earthquakes

 The rainy season in Guatemala normally runs from June to November, coinciding with the hurricane season in the Caribbean.
 See Local travel and Rainy season.

 Guatemala has one of the highest violent crime rates in Latin America.
 Take care in all parts of the country, including Guatemala City.
 You should carry personal ID when travelling (certified copies are fine).
 See Crime.

 Guatemala has active volcanoes, some prone to heightened activity.
 Before climbing any of the volcanoes, you should check and follow the advice of local authorities and monitor the situation.
 See Volcanoes.